Simultaneous shape and topology optimization of wings: Parametrization

 The stiffness $E$ is interpolated linearly from the eroded physical field $\rho_e$ using its upper and lower bounds, $E_\mathit{max}$ and $E_\mathit{min}$, respectively.
 The mass of the structure is interpolated linearly from the dilated physical field, $\rho_d$ and the material mass density $W_\mathit{structure}$:

 Remark that the usual SIMP penalization is not used here since the applied robust formulation naturally leads to black-and-white designs.
-Hence the penalization of intermediate design values is not necessary, and would add non-linearities to the optimization problem.
+Hence the penalization of intermediate design values is not necessary.